-Directions: The following competencies are required for full approval of this course.
+Directions: The following competencies are required for full approval of a course in a Human Services and Education and Training Cluster.
+These skills are directly tied to the career ready practices and therefore important to all Family and Consumer Sciences careers.
 Check the appropriate number to indicate the level of competency reached for learner evaluation.